MonkmanMH/martinmonkman/content/post/2020-05-31_bida302_01_rstudiocloud/index.md

 ### The Cons of RStudio Cloud

 #### 1. The participants can avoid learning how to install R themselves

+Yes, it's entirely possible that a student can avoid the fun! of installing R on their own computer, and becoming somewhat self-reliant in that regard.
+But in my experience, having a short module at the end of one of the classes after a week or two sets people up for success.
+By this time, they are enthusiastic R users, and can see the applications beyond the last day of class.

 #### 2. Set up and class planning requires effort and forethought